manolo/addon-voice-engine/README.md

 # Voice Addon

-An addon for both: voice recognition and speach text
+An addon for voice recognition and speach text

 ## Example